ishgirwan/faqs_pytorch_scholarship/lesson5.md

 -  `conda install -c conda-forge opencv`

 **Q: Why am I getting this error: `Invalid argument 0: Sizes of tensors must match except in dimension 0.
-Got 499 and 442 in dimension 2 at...`**
+Got 499 and 442 in dimension 2 at...` ?**

 Your images are not all the same size.